From BR Bullpen

 Walt started managing as a player-manager for Shelby in the Western Carolina League (1949-1950); Greenwood in the Tri-State League (1951); Headland in the Alabama-Florida League (1952); Norton in the Mountain States League(1953); Middlesboro in the Mountain States League (1954); Lafayette in the Evangeline League (1954); Kokomo in the Mississippi-Ohio Valley League (1955); Crestview in the Alabama-Florida League(1956); Lafayette in the Evangeline League (1957); Magic Valley in the Pioneer League (1957); and Burlington in the Three-I League (1958); thus ending his playing career at age 37.

-He then managed in the minors (with a brief stop as a coach for the Chicago Cubs in 1964-1965) through 1976.
+He then managed in the minors (with a brief stop as a coach for the Chicago Cubs in 1964 and 1965) through 1976.
 As a player, Dixon hit 206 homeruns and had 996 RBI and was 52-57 as a pitcher.
 Dixon compiled a record of 1484-1521 record over 27 seasons as a minor league manager, mostly with the Chicago Cubs franchise.

 Dixon also scouted for the Cubs from 1976 to 1989.
 He then moved to the New York Yankees as a scouting supervisor.

 - Led 1953 Mountain States League in HR (37), RBI (162) and Hits (197)

 - Led 1955 Mississippi-Ohio Valley League in HR (24)

 - Had over 20 Home runs six seasons in the minors